alxschwrz/awesome-machine-learning-startups-munich/README.md

 ## 👁️ Computer vision

 ## 🤖 Robotics
+**[Agile Robots](https://www.agile-robots.com/)**: Aims to bridge the gap between AI and robotics by developing systems that offer state-of-the-art full-body force sensitivity and vision intelligence.

+**[Intrinsic](https://intrinsic.ai/)**: Software for Robotics.
+Advances in AI, perception and simulation will redefine what's possible for industrial robotics in the near future — with software and data at the core.

 ## 🚗 Autonomous driving

+**[Argo.ai](https://www.argo.ai/)**: Independent company that builds the software, hardware, maps, and cloud-support infrastructure to power self-driving vehicles.

 ## 🧬 Healthcare & Biotech

 ## ⚙️ MLOps
+**[dstack.ai](https://dstack.ai/)**: It's like Docker, but for building AI apps. in the cloud

 ## 🔬 Science & engineering